BurnOutTrader/fund-forge/ff_strategies/README.md

     // we can also access the subscription for BaseDataEnums
     // base_data.subscription() which returns a DataSubscription object
-    // all objects wrapped in a BaseDataEnum will have a subscription() fn.
+    // all objects wrapped in a BaseDataEnum also have a subscription() fn. for example candle.subscription() will return the DataSubscription object.

     'strategy_loop: while let Some(event_slice) = event_receiver.recv().await {
-        // we can subscribe in the event loop with no problems, the engine can handle this in live and backtest without skipping data. notify.notify_one();
+        // we can subscribe in the event loop with no problems, the engine can handle this in live and backtest without skipping data.
+        // If the strategy was already warmed up, the consolidator will warm itself up to the maximum number of bars (50 in this case) and have history available.
+        // This is assuming we have the historical data serialized on the data server or available in the data vendor. let aud_usd_12m = DataSubscription::new("AUD-USD".to_string(), DataVendor::Test, Resolution::Minutes(12), BaseDataType::HeikinAshi, MarketType::Forex);
+        strategy.subscribe(aud_usd_12m.clone(), 50).await;
+        notify.notify_one();
     }
 }